Social networking service: Social impact

 Each social networking user is able to create a community that centers around a personal identity they choose to create online.
 In his book Digital Identities: Creating and Communicating the Online Self, Rob Cover argues that social networking's foundation in Web 2.0, high-speed networking shifts online representation to one which is both visual and relational to other people, complexifying the identity process for younger people and creating new forms of anxiety.
-In 2016, news reports stated that excessive usage of SNS sites may be associated with an increase in the rates of depression, to almost triple the rate for non-SNS users.
-Experts worldwide have said that 2030 people who use SNS more have higher levels of depression than those who use SNS less.
+A 2016 University of Pittsburgh study found a correlation between social media use and depression among U.S. adults between the ages of 19 and 32.
 At least one study went as far as to conclude that the negative effects of Facebook usage are equal to or greater than the positive effects of face-to-face interactions.

 According to a recent article from Computers in Human Behavior, Facebook has also been shown to lead to issues of social comparison.
 Users are able to select which photos and status updates to post, allowing them to portray their lives in acclamatory manners.
 These updates can lead to other users feeling like their lives are inferior by comparison.
 Users may feel especially inclined to compare themselves to other users with whom they share similar characteristics or lifestyles, leading to a fairer comparison.
 Motives for these comparisons can be associated with the goals of improving oneself by looking at profiles of people who one feels are superior, especially when their lifestyle is similar and possible.
 One can also self-compare to make oneself feel superior to others by looking at the profiles of users who one believes to be worse off.
 However, a study by the Harvard Business Review shows that these goals often lead to negative consequences, as use of Facebook has been linked with lower levels of well-being; mental health has been shown to decrease due to the use of Facebook.
 Computers in Human Behavior emphasizes that these feelings of poor mental health have been suggested to cause people to take time off from their Facebook accounts; this action is called "Facebook Fatigue" and has been common in recent years.

 Usage of social networking has contributed to a new form of abusive communication, and academic research has highlighted a number of social-technological explanations for this behaviour.
 These including the anonymity afforded by interpersonal communications, factors that include boredom or attention seeking, or the result of more polarised online debate.
 The impact in this abuse has found impacts through the prevalence of online cyberbullying, and online trolling.
 There has also been a marked increase in political violence and abuse through social media platforms.
 For instance, one study by Ward and McLoughlin found that 2.57% of all messages sent to UK MPs on Twitter were found to contain abusive messages.